How Should Christians Engage the World?

 As Christians we stand and support the candidate we can.
 And when we get someone who does not represent who we are we stand on their necks until they legislate their Biblically informed consciences, helping them get there by Preaching the Gospel to them at every turn.
 Will we succeed?
 Who cares?
 We do what is right.

 Don’t let any Representative of yours move a muscle without your informing them, how right or wrong what they are doing is, by the Bible.
-Remember, results are not an indicator of the veracity of your argument.
+Remember, results are not an intimation of the veracity of your argument;

 The results of political involvement, just like preaching the Gospel, are neither the product of your delivery, or the hardened state of the recipient of your message.